chinmaygarde/new_cpp_project/README.md

 # A New C++ Project

 This is a project template Chinmay uses for his C++ projects.
+Clone this repository template and replace the occurrences of `new_cpp_project` to get started.

 ## Prerequisites